top of page

 • Interns who complete at least one month of the internship program will receive a partial tuition credit for the PDC

-• Free or heavily discounted attendence to one-day workshops hosted at HFF
+• Free or heavily discounted attendance to one-day workshops hosted at HFF

 • 20% discount to all nursery items